Where are you in finding yourself on the road to How Skin Cancer Awareness Starts? Becoming aware of the sun’s dangers, and acting on the changes.

-Another line of defence at early levels involve “freezing” the surface area which will peel, and ideally reveal heeled skin.
+Another line of defense at early levels involves “freezing” the surface area which will peel, and ideally reveal healed skin.
 These treatments can be very effective and quick.

 This is definitely a game where prevention is the wiser choice.
 Treatment may be easy at this level, but needing treatment is a sign that you are not using your preventative skills very well.

 Work with your professional people to make sure your skin stays healthy.
 You need that sack that you call your skin to keep you healthy.

-Just a word here- In an effort to help you become aware of what is happening to your skin when you get too much sun no pledges to stay out of the sun for the rest of your life.
+Just a word here- In an effort to help you become aware of what is happening to your skin when you get too much sun, please make yourself aware of the sun for the rest of your life.